+10 Content Ideas For Your LinkedIn Page.
 There are over 30 million Pages on LinkedIn.
-If yours isn’t one of them, you’re missing opportunities to get your content in front of the audience that matters most to your business.
+If yours isn’t one of them, you’re missing opportunities to get your Content in front of the audience that matters most to your business.
 Plain and simple.

-If you’re just getting started with your Page, or are a content powerhouse team of 1, you might not feel like you have enough content to post 3-4 times a day, but the truth is you likely have the content sitting right in front of you – it’s on your company website, your blog, third-party articles and more!
+If you’re just getting started with your Page or are a content powerhouse team of 1, you might not feel like you have enough content to post 3-4 times a day, but the truth is you likely have the range sitting right in front of you – it’s on your company website, your blog, third-party articles and more!

-By the way, did you see that our LinkedIn Marketing Solutions Showcase Page just hit 1 million followers?!
+Did you see our LinkedIn Marketing Solutions Showcase Page just hit 1 million followers?!
 Needless to say, if I were you, I’d heed this advice:

 10 Types of posts you should share on your LinkedIn Page

 - The video is 5x more likely than other types of Content to start a conversation among members.

 - LinkedIn members spend almost 3x more time watching video ads than with static Sponsored Content.

 - 4 Ideas to write quality content for your website

 If you haven’t heard, LinkedIn just went all-in on video.
 Here are two (of many) ways our team has incorporated video into our LinkedIn Page content strategy.